 Then along came Richard Owen, who was appointed superintendent of the natural history departments in 1856, and who turned everything on its head, leading Bill Bryson to write that “by making the Natural History Museum an institution for everyone, Owen transformed our expectations of what museums are for”.
-Owen realised that they all needed some additional space, and so land in South Kensington was purchased, a competition run as to who could come up with the best design, won by certain Captain Francis Fowke who promptly died.
+Owen realised that they all needed some additional space, and so land in South Kensington was purchased, a competition run for the best design, which was won by a certain Captain Francis Fowke who then promptly died.
 The work was taken over by Alfred Waterhouse who revised the plans and got on with the job.
-Construction work began in 1873 and was completed in 1880, with the museum opening in 1881.
+Construction began in 1873 and was completed in 1880, with the museum opening in 1881.

 The terracotta tiles, which are a feature of the museum, were made by a Tamworth-based company called Gibbs and Canning, and they certainly did a great job in the way they depicted flora and fauna with extant and extinct species within the west and east wings of the building respectively.